dupontgu/roli-blocks-melodic-bounce/README.md

 [YouTube demo here!](https://youtu.be/O47i_-W_0F4)

-This patch was designed to be run on [ROLI's Lightpad Block](https://roli.com/products/blocks/lightpad-block).
-It is written in their proprietary Littlefoot language.
-To run this on your Lightpad, first install and run [BLOCKS Code](https://juce.com/blocks/code).
-With your device plugged in, click `File`, followed by `New File`.
-Copy and paste the code from the .littlefoot file in this directory into the editor in the BLOCKS Dashboard.
-The program should automatically load on to your Lightpad upon saving.
-If not, you can manually compile/upload from the `Compile` menu.
-Feel free to make a pull request with any changes you make - I'd love to hear from other users.
+This patch was designed to be run on [ROLI's Lightpad Block / Lightpad Block M](https://roli.com/products/blocks/lightpad-block).
+It is written in [Littlefoot](https://support.roli.com/support/solutions/articles/36000019133-what-is-littlefoot-)!
+To run this on your Lightpad:
+1. Install and open the [ROLI Dashboard](https://roli.com/products/software/blocks-dashboard).
+2. Download the `.littlefoot` file from this repository.
+3. In ROLI Dashboard, Click `File`, followed by `Open`.
+Select the file downloaded in step 2.
+4. You will be asked if you'd like the patch to be added to the list of applications - it's easiest to say yes.
+5. With your Block plugged in, you should be able to select the application from the list.
+It will automatically load on the device!